Tutorial to Dual Booting Windows XP and Windows Vista

 - Click OK for the warning that appears

-The drives are now nicely assigned drive letters
+The drives now have nicely assigned drive letters

 - Insert the Windows XP Installation Disc into your PC